SafeGraphInc/SafeGraphR/README.md

 Current to-do list:

-Fixes for `read_monthly_shop` and `read_weekly_aws`:
+Fixes for reading-in functions:

-1. Check if everything works with, say, monthly AWS files and weekly shop files, and then generalize the documentation to match
-2. Automatically merge in NAICS titles for by-NAICS data
+1. Automatically merge in NAICS titles for by-NAICS data
-3. Automatically merge county and state names

-Fixes for `read_distancing`:

-1. Default to automatically read in all the distancing data you have
 2. Automatically merge county and state names
+3. Create read_shop for reading files as they come from the shop

-Functions to add:
+Other functions to add:
 1. Run hierarchical Bayes (Nick H-K has code)
 2. Add easy Census data internally
 3. Do population weighting when aggregating (Nick H-K has code)